IBM/ignition/docs/user-guide/index.md

 # User Guide

-The following sections detail how Ignition works and how it may be used to build a VIM/Lifecycle driver:
+The following sections detail how Ignition works and how it may be used to build a Resource driver:

 **Contents:**